LaunchCodeEducation/csharp-web-dev-curriculum/content/viewmodels/reading/controller-validation/index.md

 {{% notice blue "Note" "rocket" %}}

+TODO: replace "War and Peace" reference with number of words on this page: 815

 Technically, submitting a request containing “War and Peace” would fail with most applications.
 This is because web servers typically set a limit on the maximum size of a `POST` request.
 However, our application code is willing to take requests of any size, at this point.

 {{% /notice %}}